 The deadline for all materials is Monday, January 17, 2022 at 11:59 pm EST. Please note that with the exception of the law school transcript, all of the required documents must be submitted before the application deadline.
 Upon receipt of first semester law school grades, please send a copy of your law school transcript to email@example.com.

 To learn more, download Sidley’s 1L Diversity Fellowship Washington, D.C.
 Overview.

 1L Diversity Summer Mentorship Program

-Launched in 2010, Sidley’s unique 1L Diversity Mentorship Program provides rising 2L diverse law students, who are employed elsewhere during the summer in Chicago, Dallas, Houston, Los Angeles, Palo Alto, San Francisco or Washington, with opportunities to network with lawyers from Sidley, other firms, legal departments and government agencies.
+Launched in 2010, Sidley’s 1L Diversity Mentorship Program provides rising 2L diverse law students, who are employed elsewhere during the summer in Boston, Chicago, Dallas, Houston, Los Angeles, New York, Palo Alto, San Francisco or Washington, with opportunities to network with lawyers from Sidley, other firms, legal departments and government agencies.
 This program is an effort to support the diversification of the legal profession as a whole and large law firms in particular.

-Mentors and mentees meet informally to discuss topics such as the fall recruiting and summer associate program processes, interviewing best practices, and questions related to practice area selection.
+Mentors and mentees meet informally to discuss topics such as the fall recruiting and summer associate program processes, interviewing best practices and questions related to practice area selection.
 Program participants are also invited to attend opening and closing networking events, a formal workshop conducted by Sidley lawyers and recruiting staff, resume reviews and mock interviews, and our Diversity Dialogues program that occurs each summer.
 Mentors and mentees often stay in touch during the subsequent law school years and into the mentees’ careers.